CodeWithSharon/Conference-network-Cisco-packet-tracer/README.md

 Accesses conference materials, live streams, and communication tools.

-           11.SSL VPN in a Conference Network
+11.SSL VPN in a Conference network

 SSL VPN (Secure Sockets Layer Virtual Private Network) is a technology that allows remote users to securely access internal conference network resources over the internet using a web browser.
 It encrypts data using SSL/TLS, ensuring confidentiality, integrity, and authentication.